millerms/CranburyChiropractic/_pages/doctor.md

 {: .reveal .reveal--up }

 ### Philosophy & Approach
-- **Neurologic approach:** we look at how your spine, joints, muscles, eyes, and inner ear are communicating with the brain, then target the system that’s holding you back.
+- **Neurologic approach:** we’ll check how your spine, joints, muscles, eyes, and inner ear communicate with the brain, then target what’s most limiting you.
 - **Precise adjustments:** diversified technique for the spine and extremities (ankle, knee, shoulder, wrist) when it’s the right fit.
 - **Active care:** brief, practical exercises so improvements last.
-- **Modern tools when useful:** Class III cold laser for inflammation reduction and ESWT shockwave for stubborn problem areas.
+- **Modern tools when useful:** Class III cold laser and ESWT shockwave for stubborn problem areas.
-- **Measure & adapt:** short re‑checks each visit to confirm what’s working and adjust the plan.
+- **Measure & adapt:** short re‑checks to confirm what’s working and adjust the plan together.
 {: .reveal .reveal--fade }

 ### Types of Care